 “I said harder, damn you!”

-And still the woman barked orders at him like a goddamn drill sergeant!
+And still the woman barked orders at him like a goddamn drill sergeant.

 At her panicked almost violent reaction, he withdrew his hand with a startled jerk.
-What the hell was up with this chick?
+What the hell was up with this headcase?
 Time to wrap this shit up and get the fuck out of here.

 That was from the dude who'd spanked her ass raw as he took her from behind.
 Oh, he found it novel fun at first, until she wouldn’t let him stop.
 Not even when her lily-white buttocks turned red as blood and his palm started to sting like a sonovabitch.
 He wasn’t finding it such a party then.
 His dick, however, had the time of its life.

+Good one, Romeo.
 The young woman let out a bitter chuckle as her beautiful green eyes welled with tears.